Gus Johnson (sportscaster): Notable calls

+April 22, 2018 – Johnson called Game 1 of the 2018 Eastern Conference First Round match-up between the Milwaukee Bucks and the Boston Celtics, where Khris Middleton hit a buzzer beating 3 to tie the game at 99 just minutes after Terry Rozier hit a 3 to put the Celtics up with 0.5 seconds left in the 4th quarter.Here’s Antetokounmpo… looking.
+Middletooonnnnnn.
+OHHHHHHHHHHHHHHHHH!!!
+HE HIT IT!
+OHHHAHHHHHHHHHHHGHHH!!
+Khris Middleton!
+What a shot!

 December 8, 2018 – Johnson called the 2018 Citi Hoops Classic match-up between the Seton Hall Pirates and the 9th ranked Kentucky Wildcats at Madison Square Garden, where Keldon Johnson took a pass from P. J. Washington and made a half-court shot at the buzzer to tie the game at 70.
 Johnson's call of the final seconds of regulation:

 Here's P.J.
 Washington, he can run the baseline.
 Throws it, midcourt, Keldon Johnson! [buzzer sounds] OHH!
 HE BURIED IT!
 WOW!
 AND WE'RE – LEVEL AT 70!
 Whoo!
 Unbelieveable.
-And we're going to overtime... at the Garden!
+And we're going to overtime… at the Garden!

 September 18, 2021 – On the 50th anniversary of the "Game of the Century" between Oklahoma and Nebraska, Johnson was the play-by-play announcer when the two teams faced each other again.
 During the fourth quarter, Oklahoma DB D.J.
 Graham made a one-handed interception on fourth down, leading to a notable call by Johnson, who referenced a similar one-handed touchdown catch made by Odell Beckham Jr. in 2014:

-Martinez, steps up, throws ...
-OHH, WHAT AN INTERCEPTION!
+Martinez, steps up, throws… OHH, WHAT AN INTERCEPTION!
 OH MY GOSH!
 D.J.
 Graham!
 Gimme that Odell!

 September 19, 2021 – After returning to NFL duties for Fox, Johnson called the Week 2 NFL matchup between the Vikings and Cardinals, which came down to the Vikings attempting a game-winning field goal at the end of regulation, behind 34–33.
 The kick from Greg Joseph sailed to the right of the goalposts, leaving Johnson flabbergasted:

 Good snap, clean hold, for the winnnn...OHHHHH MY GOODNESS, HE MISSED IT! (pause) UNBELIEVABLE!
-And the Cardinals survive...34...33!
+And the Cardinals survive...34-33!
 You're watching the NFL, folks!
 On F-O-X!"

 September 26, 2021 – Merely a week later in Week 3, Johnson was assigned again to a Cardinals game, this time against the Jaguars.
 Cardinal placekicker Matt Prater attempted a 68-yard field goal before halftime to top his previous league record 64-yarder in 2013, with the Jaguars readying Jamal Agnew for a possible return of a miss from the end zone.
 With Prater's kick trajectory short (by coincidence, Justin Tucker would hit a 66-yard winner in Detroit the same day, winning the game for Baltimore and earning the record), Agnew caught the ball 109 yards away in the Jaguars end zone, setting up Johnson for an enthusiastic call of his 'kick-six' runback: